Two years ago I was in the back of an ambulance.

 I got out 369 days later.

-That’s a bloody long turn.
+It was a bloody long turn.

-In the first six months I learnt:
+In the first six months I learned:

-That they could physically restrain me,
+They could restrain me,

 They could drug me,

 But I would survive.

 I could survive: